Fiction of non-employment

 6. Conclusion

-1. What is a non-employment fiction?
+1. What is a fiction of non-employment?

 In principle, foreign nationals (who are third-country nationals) in Germany require a residence permit with a work permit to pursue gainful employment ( Section 4a of the Residence Act ).
 This applies regardless of whether the employment is dependent on a company or self-employment.
 In these cases, the Residence Act requires an explicit permit to pursue the activity .